-- 2.4.4.2.1 Refer to disruption of basic services- water, specifically conditions that increases the severity of water supply disruption. - 2.4.4.2.2 Municipalities must develop indigent policies, indigent household figures are as follow; Breede Valley 7315, Drakenstein 12429, Langeberg 7413, Stellenbosch 4217, Witzenberg 4572 (CWDM IWMP, 2015). - 2.4.4.2.3 Catchments of the bulk of dams within the CWDM is infested with invasive alien plant species.
-The invasive plant species pose a major threat to water conservation. - 2.4.4.2.4 Municipalities must complete their Invasive Alien Vegetation Management Plans.
-Implementing these plans through active alien clearing is as important as water infrastructure maintenance. - 2.4.4.2.5 Increased risk of drought due to climate change will add extra pressure on water infrastructure.
+- 2.4.4.2.1.
+Refer to disruption of basic services- water, specifically conditions that increases the severity of water supply disruption. - 2.4.4.2.2.
+Catchments of the bulk of dams within the CWDM is infested with invasive alien plant species.
+The invasive plant species pose a major threat to water conservation. - 2.4.4.2.3.
+Municipalities must complete their Invasive Alien Vegetation Management Plans.
+Implementing these plans through active alien clearing is as important as water infrastructure maintenance. - 2.4.4.2.4.
+Increased risk of drought due to climate change will add extra pressure on water infrastructure.
 Municipalities should seek and employ alternative methods to augment water supply as well reduce the demand.

-FOCUS AREA: WATER INFRASTRUCTURE STRATEGIES: Municipalities must complete their Alien Vegetation Management Plans for municipal properties; Increase alien clearing in catchments located throughout the entire District and B municipalities in partnership with Department of Water and Sanitation and LandCare Programme.
+RESPONSIBILITY: FOCUS AREA: WATER INFRASTRUCTURE Category B Municipalities Municipalities must complete their Alien Vegetation Management Plans for municipal properties; Increase alien clearing in catchments located throughout the entire District and B municipalities in partnership with CWDM, Department of Water and Sanitation and LandCare Programme.
 Ensure that the municipal infrastructure to provide basic services to communities is in place, effective and maintained; for this to be achieved within a common understanding in enough detail of the long-term objectives and direction of our society and a common vision.
 3. Determine the impact of long-term water supply trends and climate-change processes on growth and development.
-Invest in technologies and systems that decouple economic growth from rising raw water consumption Where urban development proposals will exceed infrastructure capacity, applications should be refused until provision is made to deal with the additional loads 6.
+4. Invest in technologies and systems that decouple economic growth from rising raw water consumption 5.
+Where urban development proposals will exceed infrastructure capacity, applications should be refused until provision is made to deal with the additional loads 6.
 Local authorities to undertake and implement more efficient water use and water re-use from existing resources; management of infrastructure and optimizing operation of the works will ensure minimum water losses at all water works and pipelines; training of process controllers to increase awareness of the importance of operating and maintenance in the works.
-7. Water augmentation possibilities that can be investigated and implemented by municipalities include: Aquifer recharge, subsidising grey water systems and rain tanks, making greywater systems compulsory for new developments, treating and storing storm water, treating sewerage for water use, small catchment management levies, rehabilitation of wetlands and riparian areas, alien clearing, gamifying water targets to increase participation/adherence by communities.
+7. Water augmentation possibilities that can be investigated and implemented by municipalities include Aquifer recharge, subsidising grey water systems and rain tanks, making greywater systems compulsory for new developments, treating and storing storm water, treating sewerage for water use, small catchment management levies, rehabilitation of wetlands and riparian areas, alien clearing, gamifying water targets to increase participation/adherence by communities.
+PRIORITY: HIGH INDICATORS Have municipal alien clearing plans been completed and approved?
+How many hectares has been cleared per annum?
+The hectares cleared includes initial and follow-up clearing of invasive alien plant species.
+2. Are the water users' associations and catchment management agencies busy clearing alien invested areas in the riparian zone on the Berg and Breede Rivers?
+3. How many high-altitude alien clearing projects are being implemented in the CWDM catchments?
+Where are they located?